davidbroska/Computational-Political-Science/README.md

 -   Blei, David M. 2012.
 "Probabilistic Topic Models." *Communications of the ACM* 55 (4): 77–84. <https://doi.org/10.1145/2133806.2133826>.

 -   Roberts, Margaret, Brandon Stewart, Dustin Tingley, Christopher Lucas, Jetson Leder-Luis, Shana Kushner Gadarian, Bethany Albertson, and David G. Rand.
 2014.
 "Structural Topic Models for Open-Ended Survey Responses." *American Journal of Political Science* 58 (4): 1064–82.

+#### Summative assignment 3

+The third summative assignment will be released after Session 8 and amounts to 10% of the overall grade for the course.
+You are expected to work on this assignment on your own.
+Please send the .Rmd and the compiled .html document to david.broska\@zu.de.

+**Deadline**: Apr 12, 23:59:59

 ------------------------------------------------------------------------